Trichomoniasis (Trich) in Teens

 Which teens are at risk for trich?

-A teen is at risk for trich if he or she has unprotected sex with someone who has trich.
+A teen is at risk for trich if they have unprotected sex with someone who has trich.
 Experts estimate that at least 1 in 4 new infections in both adults and children occur in teen girls.

 What are the symptoms of trich infection in a teen?